John Flansburgh

 John Conant Flansburgh (Note: Pronounced /flænzˌbərg/ FLANZ-berg.
-Colloquially known by his nicknames Flansy (/flænzi/ FLANZ-ee) or Flans (/flænz/ FLANZ).) (born May 6, 1960) is an American musician.
-He is a co-founder of the Brooklyn, New York–based alternative rock duo They Might Be Giants with John Linnell, for which he writes, sings, and plays rhythm guitar.
+Colloquially known by his nicknames Flansy (/flænzi/ FLANZ-ee) or Flans (/flænz/ FLANZ).) (born May 6, 1960) is an American musician and singer-songwriter and a co-founder of alternative rock band They Might Be Giants with John Linnell, which was formed in 1982.
+He is a lead writer and singer and plays rhythm guitar for the band.

-Early life
+Flansburgh also founded and was the lead singer of the band Mono Puff.
+He has directed music videos for various artists and produced Jonathan Coulton's 2011 studio album Artificial Heart.

+Life and music career

+Childhood and education

 Flansburgh was born in Lexington, Massachusetts.
-His father, Earl Flansburgh, was a well-known Boston architect.
-His mother, Polly Flansburgh, is the founder and president of Boston By Foot.
-Her father, Brigadier General Ralph Hospital, was an artillery commander in the U.S. Army in the Italian Campaign during World War II.
-His brother, Paxus Calta (born Earl Schuyler Flansburgh), is an anti-nuclear activist and political organizer.
+His father, Earl Flansburgh, was a Boston architect.
+His mother, Louise "Polly" (née Hospital), is the founder and president of Boston By Foot.
+His brother, Paxus Calta (born Earl Schuyler Flansburgh), is an anti-nuclear activist.
+John Flansburgh attended Lincoln-Sudbury Regional High School where he met future band member John Linnell.

-Flansburgh attended the George Washington University, where he learned to play guitar while working as a parking garage attendant, then Antioch College and Pratt Institute, where he graduated with an arts degree.
+Flansburgh attended the George Washington University, where he learned to play guitar while working as a parking garage attendant.
+He then attended Antioch College and Pratt Institute, where he graduated with an arts degree.

-Since 1982: They Might Be Giants
+Formation of They Might Be Giants

-Flansburgh co-founded They Might Be Giants, with his longtime friend John Linnell, in 1982 while a student at Pratt Institute.
-The two share singing and songwriting duties, with Flansburgh on guitar, in addition to performing a variety of instruments when the need arises.
-In the 2002 documentary Gigantic (A Tale of Two Johns), he was described as holding a leadership role in the group, managing most details of their live act and handling much of the promotion effort.

-As a songwriter, Flansburgh enjoys a mix of styles; many of his songs have an absurdist and satirical bent, but he often breaks for more earnest and romantic themes as well.
-He penned and performed vocals on the group's first Grammy Award-winning effort, "Boss of Me", which charted in Europe and served as theme song to the hit television series Malcolm in the Middle.
+Flansburgh and close friend John Linnell united in 1981 after moving to Brooklyn to start their music career.
+They began performing with Flansburgh on guitar and Linnell on other instruments backed by a drum machine.
+They formed They Might Be Giants.

+Marriage

+Flansburgh has been married to Robin Goldwasser since 1996, with whom he occasionally performs.
+Later in 2004, as a one-off, Flansburgh produced and starred in Off-Broadway musical People Are Wrong!, which was co-written with her.